Skip to content

 drizzling lobster tails with oil

-Place the lobster meat side down onto a hot grill (400° to 50°) and cook for 3 to 4 minutes per side or until cooked.
+Grill: I place the lobster tails meat side down on a hot grill set to around 400° to 500° and cook them for about 3 to 4 minutes per side, just until the meat is cooked through.

 grilling lobster tails

-Once you flip the lobster over, generously spread some herb butter on the grilled meat side.
+Add the butter: After I flip the lobster tails, I generously spread the herb butter over the grilled meat side while they finish cooking.

 adding butter to grilled lobster tails

-Next, put the lemons cut side down onto the grill for 2 to 3 minutes or until there are grill marks.
+Grill the lemons: Next, I place the lemon halves cut side down on the grill and let them cook for 2 to 3 minutes, just until they get a nice char and grill marks.

 grilling a lemon